 What are the high-quality protein sources?

-The full list of high-quality protein sources are the following…
+The full list of high-quality protein sources is the following…

 - Seafood and fish